jlwakeley/password-generator/README.md

 6. Enter symbols you want to exclude and the desired length of the password.
 7. Click on the "Generate Password" button.
 8. The generated password will be displayed in the text box.
-9. You can copy the password to the clipboard by clicking the button.
+9. You can copy the password to your desired destination.

 ## Contributions